soulbrix/ForzaCarEditor/README.md

 *   Drivetrain from car C

-Uses safe cloning and base-block remapping.This tab is still under heavy testing.
+Uses safe cloning and base-block remapping.
+This tab is still being tested and may not work.

 Safety notes
 ------------

-*   Always back up MAIN before major changes
+*   Always back up the DB files before major changes

 *   Avoid manual edits to global Combo\_\* tables

-*   Never assign multiple stock engines or drivetrains to a car
+*   Never assign multiple stock engines to a car

 *   Missing TorqueCurves or mismatched Combo tables will crash the game